 Segment your list by interest

 One of the top reasons why people unsubscribe is the inconsistency in sending frequency.
 Statistics show that 26% of users click the unsubscribe link due to the emails being sent too often.
-Hold A/B tests, ask for feedback, and check what is the trigger in your case.
+Hold A/B tests, ask for feedback, and check the trigger rate.

 Spam complaint rate